Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

 Which one should I use for spreadsheets, code files, and document analysis?

 Start with ChatGPT.
-On magicdoor.ai, OpenAI models are the ones with code interpreter support, and the repo's file-routing logic falls back to GPT-5.5 for spreadsheet, document, archive, and code-file workflows.
+On magicdoor.ai, OpenAI models are the ones with code interpreter support.

-Which one is better for rewriting and polishing drafts?
+Which one should I use for rewriting and polishing drafts?

 Do I need to pick Claude or ChatGPT forever?